-4.9.2 Who Can Request Revocation
+Who Can Request Revocation

-GlobalSign and RAs will accept authenticated requests for revocation.
+GlobalSign, RA or Subscriber can initiate revocation.
+Only authenticated requests for revocation are accepted.
 Authorization for revocation shall be accepted if the revocation request is received from either the Subscriber or an affiliated organization named in the Certificate.
 Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports to notify GlobalSign of a suspected reasonable cause to revoke the Certificate.
-Additionally, for PSD2 Certificates, revocation request can originate from the NCA which has authorized or registered the payment service provider.
+Additionally, for Open Banking Certificates, revocation requests can originate from the NCA which has authorized or registered the payment service provider.
 GlobalSign may also at its own discretion revoke Certificates including Certificates that are issued to other cross signed CAs.

-4.9.3 Procedure for Revocation Request
+Procedure for Revocation Request

 Due to the nature of revocation requests and the need for efficiency, GlobalSign provides automated mechanisms for requesting and authenticating revocation requests.
-The primary method is through the GCC account used to issue the Certificate that is requested to be revoked.
-Alternative out of band methods may be used, such as receipt of a fax/letter/phone call, the origins of which must be authenticated using shared secrets from the GCC account.
-Alternatively, where GCC accounts are not provided, methods may be used which rely on a demonstration of control of one or more elements of the Subject DN of the Certificate.
+The primary method is through the customer account used to issue the Certificate that is requested to be revoked.
+Alternative out of band methods may be used, such as receipt of a fax/letter/phone call, the origins of which must be authenticated using shared secrets from the customer account.
+Alternatively, where customer accounts are not provided, methods may be used which rely on a demonstration of control of one or more elements of the Subject DN of the Certificate.
 For S/MIME Certificates, it could include demonstration of control of the email address.
 GlobalSign and its RAs will record each request for revocation and authenticate the source, taking appropriate action to revoke the Certificate if the request is authentic and approved.